tchnlgst/ezproxy-sso-alma/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README covers steps for configuring Ezproxy to use shibboleth for authentication & the Alma User API for authorization decisions.

 ### What is this repository for? ###